 Distract your followers with mystery.
 If God is good, why is there evil?
 “God works in mysterious ways.”
 I prayed, but didn’t get what I ask for.
 Maybe God doesn’t answer prayers?
 “God always answers.
 Sometimes the answer is no.”

 Wake up!
 This is important.
 Are you sure you really want to establish a lasting religion?
 You’re looking a bit sleepy.
-The next essential is that you have prophetic verses in your scripture that say, in essence, “If anyone says you’re wrong or attacks you, that just proves you’re right.”
+The next essential: include prophetic scripture verses that say, in essence, “If anyone says you’re wrong or attacks you, that just proves you’re right.”

 This is an extension of circular reasoning, but a central element of surviving.
 A successful religion needs motivated fighters, and what motivates a fighter better than an irrational fear he or she is being attacked?
 If your followers understand that when people start calling them loony nut-bags it is merely a sign of how perfectly they are attaining heaven, you’re on your way to retention, zealotry and willing self-sacrifice in the name of preserving your legacy.